Apply to vetted scholarship programs in one clickAdvertiser disclosure

 Top 10 Tips to Reduce Test Anxiety

-Feeling nervous before an exam is completely normal and can even sharpen your attention and help you perform better.
+Feeling nervous before an exam is completely normal.
+According to the Mayo Clinic, feeling a little nervous can even sharpen your attention and help you perform better.
 However, students with test anxiety experience debilitating feelings of worry and self-doubt that can negatively impact their performance.
 Test anxiety can result in symptoms such as inability to concentrate, upset stomach, sweaty palms, and racing heart.
 If you’re wondering how to reduce test anxiety, check out this list of tips to help you perform better on exam day.

 1. Establish a study routine